mrjj/dicker/README.md

 According to perfectly dumb luck `Dicker` name happened to be free even on [`npmjs.org`][40]

-### Disclaimers and other good open-source projects
+### Bullshit section about triviality and other open-source container tools worth mention

 If you find this tool quite naive and limited then check out yet another [deployment / provisioning / orchestrating / virtualisation-managing / coffee-making / bullshit-bingoing][10] tool that i worked on some time ago (with extremely talented tech guys who definitely knows what this thing do much better than me).